 Share and Enjoy

 It is usually required that you have a solid work history if you wish to be approved for a home loan.
-A steady work history is important to mortgage lenders.
-Switching jobs too often can cause you to be disqualified for a mortgage.
-Also, you shouldn’t quit your job if you’re trying to get a loan.
+A lot of lenders need at least 2 steady years of work history in order to approve a mortgage loan.
+If you frequently change jobs, a lender will most likely not approve the loan.
+If you’re in the process of getting approved for a home loan, make sure you do quit your job during the process.

 Share and Enjoy

 Getting a mortgage will be easier if you have kept the same job for a long time.
-Most lenders require a solid two year work history in order to be approved.
-If you frequently change jobs, a lender will most likely not approve the loan.
+A lot of lenders need at least 2 steady years of work history in order to approve a mortgage loan.
+If you switch your job frequently, you may end up denied.
 Make sure you don’t quit your job while you’re applying for your mortgage loan, too.

 Before talking to a mortgage lender, organize your financial documents.
 A lender will want to see bank statements, proof of assets, and proof of income.
 If you have this collected beforehand, it will be easier to complete your mortgage application quickly.